 instructs the ITU Council

-to include the coordination of the work of the three ITU Sectorson the agenda of its meetings so as to follow its evolution and take decisions to ensure its implementation,
+to include the coordination of the work of the three ITU Sectors and the General Secretariat on the agenda of its meetings so as to follow its evolution and take decisions to ensure its implementation,

-instructs the Directors of the three Bureaux
+instructs the Secretary-General Directors of the three Bureaux

 1 to ensure reporting to the Council of the coordination activities carried out among the different Sectors in each area identified as being of mutual interest, as well as the results obtained;

+2 to inform the relevant advisory groups, study groups and other groups, of cases of duplication of functions and activities between the ITU Sectors and of decisions proposed to eliminate such cases;

-2 to ensure that the agendas of the respective advisory groups include coordination with the other Sectors, so that strategies and actions are suggested for optimal development of the areas of common interest;
+3 to ensure that the agendas of the respective advisory groups include coordination with the other Sectors, so that strategies and actions are suggested for optimal development of the areas of common interest;

-3 to provide support to the Sector advisory groups in the inter-Sector coordination activity in areas of mutual interest.
+4 to provide support to the ISCG and Sector advisory groups in the inter-Sector coordination activity in areas of mutual interest,

+invites the Member States and Sector Members

+1 in preparing proposals to conferences and assemblies of the ITU Sectors, as well as plenipotentiary conferences, to take into account the specific nature of the activities of the different bodies of the Union and the need to eliminate duplication of effort in their activities;

+2 in adopting decisions of conferences and assemblies of the Union, to adhere to the provisions of Nos.
+92, 115, 142 and 147 of the ITU Constitution, according to which assemblies and conferences should avoid adopting resolutions and decisions which might give rise to expenditure in excess of the financial limits laid down by the Plenipotentiary Conference;

+3 to support the efforts to improve inter-sectoral coordination by, inter alia, actively participating in the groups created by the Sector Advisory Groups to ensure coordination between them.

 DRAFT REVISION OF RESOLUTION 196 (Busan, 2014)